WP All Import Add-On for The Events Calendar

 1. After choosing the post type, you will see a notification showing how many will be exported.

-2. If you have WP All Export Pro installed, you can add further filtering options in case you only want to export posts with specific properties.
+1. With WP All Export Pro installed, you can add further filtering options to export only posts with specific properties.

-3. Click on the blue “Migrate” button, which will take you to the last step before the export.
+2. Click on the blue “Migrate” button to proceed to the last step before the export.

 Screenshot of steps 3 to 5 of the export process.